 To avoid the same effect that many built environments have, consider introducing different textures and shapes in the office.
 One does not need to redo the entire space to introduce natural elements.
 Even something as simple as your receptionist’s desk, for example, could be in a wavy shape and made from different panels of wood.

-Instead, you will want to create a holistic flow to the greenery.
-This can be achieved by using planters to frame pathways, line walls, or create little islands of plants that will be a source of respite and calm as one moves about that particular space.
+A holistic flow to the greenery should be the goal and this can easily be achieved by using rectangular planters to frame pathways, line walls, or create little islands of plants that will be a source of respite and calm as one moves about that particular space.

 5. Choose Reflective Wall Art